A first next-to-next-to-leading order study of three-jet production at the LHC: Results

 We begin by discussing typical jet observables at hadron colliders.
 In fig.~\ref{fig:pTi} we show differential cross sections for three-jet production with respect to the transverse momentum $p_T(j_i)$ of the $i$th leading jet.
 In all histograms the outer bins do not include over- or under-flow events.

-The NNLO $K$-factor of the $p_T(j_1)$ distribution is not flat: at small $p_T(j_1)$ one observes negative NNLO corrections of about $-10\%$, while at large $p_T(j_1)$ the corrections tend to be small and positive.
+The NNLO $K$-factor of the $p_T(j_1)$ distribution is not flat: at small $p_T(j_1)$ one observes small positive NNLO corrections, while at large $p_T(j_1)$ the corrections tend to be about $ 10\%$ and positive.
 The change in scale dependence for this observable when going from NLO to NNLO is also dependent on $p_T(j_1)$.
-One observes a rather significant reduction at large $p_T(j_1)$ (from about $7\%$ at NLO to about $2\%$ at NNLO) while at small $p_T(j_1)$, where the $K$-factor is largest, the scale dependence slightly increases (from about $4\%$ at NLO to about $5\%$ at NNLO).
-Interestingly, the scale dependence at NLO and NNLO behaves rather differently: at NLO it steadily increases with $p_T(j_1)$ while at NNLO it decreases with $p_T(j_1)$.
+One observes a small reduction at large $p_T(j_1)$ (from about $7\%$ at NLO to about $5\%$ at NNLO) while at small $p_T(j_1)$, where the $K$-factor is smallest, the scale dependence decreases significantly (from about $4\%$ at NLO to about $1\%$ at NNLO).
+Interestingly, the scale dependence at NLO and NNLO behaves similarily: it steadily increases with $p_T(j_1)$.
 Throughout this work we define the scale dependence as one half of the width of the scale uncertainty band.
 This is relevant for cases where the scale variation is asymmetric, as for example is the case of $p_T(j_1)$ at NLO.

-The $p_T(j_2)$ distribution has a similar pattern of NNLO corrections: relative to NLO they are negative, about $-20\%$ at low $p_T(j_2)$, and steadily increase towards larger $p_T(j_2)$ values.
+The $p_T(j_2)$ distribution has a different pattern of NNLO corrections: relative to NLO they are negative at low $p_T(j_2)$, and steadily increase towards larger $p_T(j_2)$ values.
 At both NLO and NNLO the scale dependence of $p_T(j_2)$ is similar to that of $p_T(j_1)$.
 On the technical side, the convergence of the numerical integration for the $p_T(j_2)$ spectrum has been significantly slower than for the other $p_T$ observables, which results in increased Monte Carlo uncertainty.
 To compensate for this, a larger bin size has been used for $p_T(j_2)$.
 Independently of its slower numerical convergence, the $p_T(j_2)$ spectrum shows good perturbative convergence.
 Such a behavior is in contrast to the two-jet case where the sub-leading $p_T$ spectrum is known to get large perturbative corrections due to the strict back-to-back tree-level kinematics \cite{Currie:2018xkj}.

 The $p_T(j_3)$ distribution is well-behaved: it has a flat $K$-factor and fairly symmetric uncertainty band at both NLO and NNLO.
-The scale variation is almost independent of $p_T(j_3)$, about the $5\%$ at NNLO, which is only slightly smaller than in the NLO case.
+The scale variation is almost independent of $p_T(j_3)$, about the $5\%$ at NNLO, which is significantly smaller than in the NLO case.

 The fact that this observable shows such good convergence and perturbative stability is somewhat remarkable.
 Naively, one may suspect that the scale used here may not perform very well for this distribution because the scale is based on the kinematics of the full event which, in turn, is dominated by the leading jet(s).
 Since this finding may be of relevance for the extraction of the strong coupling constant from three-jet events, it may be worth investigating this behavior in more detail.
 This is outside the scope of the present work.